-For MRTs, the variable compensation portion of an award comprises four different parts: upfront cash, upfront equity, deferred cash and deferred equity, in order to comply with local regulations.
+For MRTs, the variable compensation portion of an award comprises upfront cash, upfront equity and deferred equity, in order to comply with local regulations.
 The deferred compensation component awarded in the form of BNY Mellon restricted stock units aligns a portion of the variable compensation award with the management of longer-term business risk.

-Variable compensation is determined by the business performance and an individual's performance as measured against feedback on results-based goals and behaviours (BNY Mellon's global competencies and values; risk & compliance obligations; and a diversity/inclusion goal).
+Variable compensation is determined by the business performance and an individual's performance as measured against feedback on results-based goals and behaviours (BNY Mellon's corporate goals include Risk & Compliance, Diversity, Equity & Inclusion, Values & Behaviours).
 MRTs are subject to an additional layer of performance assessment, referred to as the Risk Culture Summary Scorecard ('RCSS').
 The RCSS score for each individual is based on separate ratings of five risk factor areas.